suvajit790/wordWorm/readme.txt

-    This is a word warm kind of game where a (n x m) letter board is given and starting from an index we have to make meaningful words by adding letters from the neighbors of that index and going to the next neighbours.
+    This is a word warm kind of game where a (n x m) letter board is given and starting from an index we have to make meaningful words by adding letters from the neighbors of that index and going to the next neighbors.

 ## Run